nearform/saluki/CONTRIBUTING.md

 A perfect bug report would have the following:

 1. Summary of the issue you are experiencing.
-2. Details on what versions of node and Cijul you are using (`node -v`).
+2. Details on what versions of node and Saluki you are using (`node -v`).
 3. A simple repeatable test case for us to run.
 Please try to run through it 2-3 times to ensure it is completely repeatable.

 We would like to avoid issues that require a follow up questions to identify the bug.
 These follow ups are difficult to do unless we have a repeatable test case.